 What are the benefits of weekly planning?

 Yes, weekly planning takes time.
 Nonetheless, you would only need to sacrifice 30 to 40 minutes of your Sunday for the sake of a productive week.

-If you schedule your activities and priorities outside of your work, you’ll be more likely to achieve them.
-Moreover, these scheduled activities will compromise you to invest your time in something else besides watching TV or being on social media during your free time.
+In exchange, by scheduling your priorities and goals, you’ll be more likely to achieve them.
+Also, scheduling activities like hobbies, classes, and exercise will help you to invest your time in something else besides watching TV or being on social media during your free time.

 Leaving your schedule to randomness increases uncertainty whereas planning it out helps you feel in control and therefore, less anxious about what’s to come.

 We’ve talked about priorities before and about how you need to schedule them in order to achieve anything.